 The defining ’80s action movie, it’s a witty and inventive rollercoaster ride.
 But perhaps its main contribution to pop culture has been, no, not providing eight seasons of Brooklyn 99 with a running gag, but getting people to endlessly argue about whether it’s a Christmas movie or not.

 Raiders of the Lost Ark (1981)

-The dream team of Spielberg and Lucas combined their cinematic clout to create a franchise that was a homage to the cinema serials of the 30s and 40s.
+The dream team of Steven Spielberg and George Lucas combined their cinematic clout to create a franchise that was a homage to the cinema serials of the 30s and 40s.
 Adventurer archaeologist Indiana Jones was a role Harrison Ford took to like a geek to Dungeons and Dragons, and a cinematic icon was born.